Waste and Recycling Information

 - Polystyrene packaging

 - Animal waste (double bagged)

 For more items that can go into your green bin, please see the leaflet 'items that can go into your green bin' in the 'related documents' section at the bottom of the page.

 Please DO NOT put the following into your green bin:

 Green refuse bins may be rejected for collection if:

 - There is garden waste in it

-Building materials, that is to say tiles, cement, brick rubble, plasterboard, etc from your home is NOT household materials and must NOT be put into the green bin.
+Building materials, that is to say tiles, cement, brick rubble, plasterboard, etc from your home is NOT household materials and must NOT be put into any bin.
 Your bin will not be emptied if these items are in there.

 - Your bin must be left out by 5.30am on the day of your collection or the night before to guarantee collection.
 If your bin is not presented we will not come back to empty it until your next fortnightly collection.

 - All changes to refuse and recycling collections due to bank holidays are publicised well in advance via calendar drops, stickers placed on bins, local paper and on the website;